Oil3/QLCodec/README.md

 Playback is instant on local network as well.

-Persistent settings are accessible _via_ the right-click context menu within the Quick Look preview.
+Persistent settings are accessible _via_ the right-click context menu within the Quick Look preview: might want to `right-click` then toggle `autoplay` to your liking.

 ## Install